Palm Beach Center for Pelvic Health: Linda A Kiley, MD

 Many women have mixed incontinence, which means you have both stress and urge incontinence.

-The team at Linda Kiley MD, Urogynecology & Advanced Pelvic Surgery use a combination of treatments to help you gain control of your urge incontinence.
+Dr. Linda Kiley uses a combination of treatments to help you gain control of your urge incontinence.
 Behavior modification and physical therapy are usually the first steps in treating urge incontinence.

 Behavior modification may include:

-Interstim is a neuromodulation device that stimulates the bladder nerves to reduce impulses to urinate and improve your ability to control bladder function.
+Neuromodulation is a device that stimulates the bladder nerves to reduce impulses to urinate and improve your ability to control bladder function.
 Prior to implanting the device, a trial is performed to determine whether it is a good choice for your symptoms.

 Botox injections temporarily weaken the bladder muscle to reduce spasms leading to urine loss or urgency.
 Botox treatments may last 3 to 9 months and can be performed in the office under local anesthesia.